jbrusey/cogent-house-web/README.md

 # Cogent House Docker Setup

-This repository includes a small example Flask application in `flaskapp/`.
+This repository includes a small example Flask application in the `cogent/` package.
 The provided Docker configuration launches the app using **Python 3** and runs a MySQL server alongside it via Docker Compose.